-Offering gentle, superficial peeling, it's larger molecular size means it can't penetrate as quickly, making it gentler than other acids.
-It's suitable for all skin types, including sensitive, because it's kinder to skin, so you can use this every day in the evening.
+Offering gentle, superficial peeling, it's larger molecular size means it can't penetrate as quickly, making it more gentle than other acids.
+Suitable for all skin types, including sensitive, because it's kinder to skin you can use this every day in the evening.
 Seriously sensitive skin?
 It can be diluted into other products like your night serum or cream to help you build a tolerance, if necessary.

 Ideal for anyone serious about exfoliation, the red-hued peel is a light liquid solution.
 There’s a slight tingling sensation, but you’ll be left with seriously bright skin.
 Use this twice a week for 10 minutes each time after cleansing and toning.

-The Basics: Antioxidants protect the skin from free radical damage, which can lead to premature skin aging (think lines, wrinkles, and uneven skin tone and texture).
+Antioxidants protect the skin from free radical damage, which can lead to premature skin ageing (think lines, wrinkles, and uneven skin tone and texture).
 So what is free radical damage?
 It’s essentially damage caused by outside aggressors such as pollution and UV rays.
 They can also help protect from internal aggressors like the stress hormone cortisol.